 - – Responding to federal, state, consortia, and college guidebook requests for surveys and data requests

-Office of Institutional Effectiveness staff members conduct business in an ethical and confidential manner, and they adhere to the Code of Ethics established by the Association for Institutional Research.
+Office of Institutional Research staff members conduct business in an ethical and confidential manner, and they adhere to the Code of Ethics established by the Association for Institutional Research.

 Quick Facts About Cochise College